rosell-dk/webp-express/README.md

 I shall write more on this FAQ item...
 Stay tuned.

 ### How can a webp image be served on an URL ending with "jpg"?
 Easy enough.
 Browsers looks at the *content type* header rather than the URL to determine what it is that it gets.
-So, although it can be confusing that the resource at *example.com/image.jpg* is a webp image, rest asure that the browsers are not confused.
+So, although it can be confusing that the resource at *example.com/image.jpg* is a webp image, rest assured that the browsers are not confused.
 To determine if the plugin is working, you must therefore examine the *content type* response header rather than the URL.
 See the "How do I verify that the plugin is working?"
 Faq item.

 I am btw considering making an option to have the plugin redirect to the webp instead of serving immediately.
 That would remove the apparent mismatch between file extension and content type header.
 However, the cost of doing that will be an extra request for each image, which means extra time and worse performance.
 I believe you'd be ill advised to use that option, so I guess I will not implement it.
 But perhaps you have good reasons to use it?
 If you do, please let me know!

 ### I am on NGINX / OpenResty
-It is possible to make WebP Express work on NGINX, but it requieres manually inserting redirection rules in the NGINX configuration file (nginx.conf or the configuration file for the site, found in `/etc/nginx/sites-available`).
+It is possible to make WebP Express work on NGINX, but it requires manually inserting redirection rules in the NGINX configuration file (nginx.conf or the configuration file for the site, found in `/etc/nginx/sites-available`).
 On most setups the following rules should work:

 ```
 if ($http_accept ~* "webp"){